simpleweb/iOS-Development-For-Teams/guide/certificates/apple-push-notification-service-ssl.md

 - Within the Keychain Access drop down menu, select Keychain Access > Certificate Assistant > Request a Certificate from a Certificate Authority.

-- In the Certificate Information window, en§ter the following information:
+- In the Certificate Information window, enter the following information:
   - In the User Email Address field, enter the **shared email address** (e.g. info@mycompany.com).
   - In the Common Name field, create a name for your shared key (e.g. **Simpleweb LTD**).
   - The CA Email Address field should be left empty.